Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 It is evident that the process can and should be improved.

 ### 3.2 Higher-Order Cognitive Processes
-A key reason why the process is inefficient or even dysfunctional is that strate-gic planning is difficult.
+A key reason why the process is inefficient or even dysfunctional is that strategic planning is difficult.
 It belongs to a small group of efforts that can truly be described as higher-order cognitive processes.

 The graph below shows how various processes rank in a cognitive stack.
 It also shows when automation efforts approximately started at the different levels.